Mark7625/317ToOsrsMapConverter/README.md

 # Converter

+Converts 1-208 map files to 209+ map file and correct the ids

+## Features

-Converts OLD 317 Map Ids to new OSRS Map File Ids
+1. Naming from 317 format to OSRS
+2. 1-208 map converting to 209+
+3. 209+ map converting back to 208 and lower

 # Example